 But when I checked it Sunday morning after Yom Kippur, the chance of cyclone formation had dropped to...zero percent.

-You can see it here: Atlantic 5-Day Geographical Tropical Weather Outlook
+(In general, you can see all current updates here: Atlantic 5-Day Geographical Tropical Weather Outlook.)

 At present condition, there is suddenly no chance of a storm; not in the next two days and not in the next 5 days.